Software

 Quick Steps for Picking Distros

-Whether migrating to Linux or looking for another distribution of the Linux OS, no clear-cut path exists for making a choice.
+Whether migrating to Linux or looking for another distribution of the Linux OS, there is no clear-cut path to making a choice.
 One constant, however, is hands-on research and reading expert reviews.

 Read the FAQ and wiki pages to learn how the different distros work.
-Check out the features and read what sorts of requests for help have been made on the community forums and how those requests were answered.
-This approach will help you to narrow down exactly what you are looking for in terms of support and ease of use.
+Check out the features and read what sorts of help requests have been made on the community forums and how those requests were answered.
+This approach will help you narrow down exactly what you are looking for in terms of support and ease of use.

-The next step is using a live CD to test drive different Linux versions.
-You can download most Linux distros for free.
-The “live session” ISO file lets you boot the computer from the DVD drive without making any changes to the hard drive.
+The next step is to use a live CD to test drive different Linux versions.
+Most Linux distros can be downloaded for free.
+The “live session” ISO file lets you boot the computer from the DVD drive without changing the hard drive.

-Then, check out two critical factors for the Linux distros you are considering and compile a list of the programs that you are using under your current OS.
+Then, check out two critical factors for the Linux distros you are considering and compile a list of the programs you use under your current OS.

 Compare your software needs with available programs provided in the packages that come with each distribution or are available from the vast Linux free applications supported by the distro under review.